countable-web/open-source-corporation/peopleops/getting_started/EVALUATION.md

    * Regularly review other team members' work to learn from it (code reviews, XD links, shared videos, stage sites)
    * Ask for help with your [OKRs](../../OKRS.md)
    * You regularly use this operations manual, ask questions about things that are hard to understand or you disagree with, and suggest improvements for clarity.
    * Try to solve problems yourself (10 to 30 minutes), ask specific questions after doing initial investigation.
-Clarify and state your assumptions when you ask for help.
+Clarify and state your assumptions when you ask for help. // Message kind of implies the necessity to ask questions.
+We could note that asking questions is based on necessity.
    * Make consistent small improvements to the systems around you (fix spelling or clarity of README files, small refactors such as renaming a variable for clarity, make a small design or usability improvement).
    * Show gratitude to your team (for example, mention them in the #thanks channel).
    * Share work (screenshots, staging links, XD links, code snippets) with the team in your client-<name> and guild-<name> channels, because seeing great work raises the bar for everyone and is very motivating.